andrlikjirka/4iz571-diagon-alley-eshop/README.md

 ## Project description

 - The e-shop meant for students and teachers at Hogwarts School of Witchcraft and Wizardry,
 - It allows them to buy all the necessary stuff they need for studying at the school (like cloaks, magic wands, broomsticks, books, ...).
-In the old days, all of this where sold at stores in Diagon Alley.
+In the old days, all of this was sold in stores at the Diagon Alley.

 ### Tech-stack

-- PHP, Nette framwework
+- PHP, Nette framework
 - Latte, Bootstrap 5, Naja AJAX
-- Nextras ORM
+- NextrasORM
 - MariaDB
 - Docker